-- Official newspaper175 - Website of the ministry of environment and urbanization - Professional/sectoral association - Environmental consultants - Regional chambers - From professional reference publications (e.g. Lebib Yalkın publications) - From a seminar organized jointly by the ministry of environment and TOBB. - By their company being involved in a pilot application for IPPC.
+- Official newspaper - Website of the ministry of environment and urbanization - Professional / sectoral association - Environmental consultants - Regional chambers - From professional reference publications (e.g. Lebib Yalkın publications) - From a seminar organized jointly by the ministry of environment and TOBB. - By being involved in a factory pilot application of IPPC.